pranaybinju/maps_blog/blogs/2019/optimistic-locking-in-rails/optimistic-locking-rails.md

 ## How to implement pessimistic locking in Rails?

 (Will add more details here shortly).
-Also follows this API https://api.rubyonrails.org/classes/ActiveRecord/Locking/Pessimistic.html
+Also follow this API https://api.rubyonrails.org/classes/ActiveRecord/Locking/Pessimistic.html

 ## References and further reading: